 HeKKSaGOn German-Japanese University Alliance

-The consortium was named HeKKSaGOn, which is an acronym coined from the letters that make up the names of the member universities: Heidelberg University, Kyoto University, Karlsruhe Institute of Technology, Tohoku University (in Sendai), the University of Göttingen, and Osaka University.
+The consortium was named HeKKSaGOn, which is an acronym coined from the letters that make up the names of the member universities: Heidelberg University, Kyoto University, Karlsruhe Institute of Technology, Tohoku University (in Sendai), the University of Göttingen, and The University of Osaka.

 Website: http://www.hekksagon.net/